Topics, D

 Debye-Waller Factor

-Decay > see particles; quantum mechanical effects.
+Decay > see particles; quantum state evolution; resonances.

 Decision Theory > see game.